filamentphp/filament/packages/app/docs/07-users.md

 ## Configuring the name attribute

-By default, Filament will use the `name` attribute of the user to display their name in the admin panel.
+By default, Filament will use the `name` attribute of the user to display their name in the app.
 To change this, you can implement the `HasName` contract:

 ```php
 <?php